aiven/aiven-docs/docs/products/opensearch/howto/oidc-authentication.md

 must configure OpenID Connect with an Identity Provider (IdP).
 Aiven for OpenSearch integrates with various OpenID Connect IdPs, and the exact steps to achieve this differ depending on your chosen IdP.
-Refer to your Identity Provider\'s official documentation for specific configuration steps.
+Refer to your Identity Provider's official documentation for specific configuration steps.
 To successfully set up OpenID Connect authentication, the following parameters from your IdP: